gabriel-valenzuela/Valenzuela_Gabriel_DSC540/README.md

 ### Environment

-Python was utilized within various jupyter notebooks to complete the database.
+Python and instances of SQL were utilized within various jupyter notebooks to complete the database.

 ### Data Sources